f-labs-io/readmes_to_share/readme_llm_based_datacleanup.md

 ### Phase 5: Multi-Model Testing (🔄 In Progress)
 - Running final prompt on all 5 models
 - Testing on ~20,000 examples
-- Will identify if one model is sufficient or need consensus
+- Will analyze results to identify optimal configuration

 ### Phase 6: Production Strategy (📋 Planned)
-Based on results:
+Will determine:
-- Find optimal model(s) and confidence thresholds
+- Optimal model(s) and confidence thresholds
+- Best rule combinations
-- Deploy for full dataset cleaning
+- Deployment for full dataset cleaning

 ## Key Innovation: Learning from Disagreements